 There is something about my hometown of Memphis, Tennessee that draws people in from the music, food, and energy that creates a magical experience you can’t get anywhere else in the country.
+If you are wondering what is there to do in Memphis this weekend I have the Ultimate Memphis Itinerary.

 Whether you’re into blues, soul or rock’n’roll, Memphis is a must-see destination and if are wondering what to do with 3 Days in Memphis here is my guide for things to do in Memphis.

 Memphis is a place where there is a rich history on every corner.
-You can stand in the same spot as Martin Luther King or where Blues Legend BB King made sweet music.
+You can stand in the same spot as Martin Luther King Jr. or where the Blues Legend BB King made sweet music.
 Memphis is the place where you can create your own magical experience surrounded by food and music.

 Click Here To Watch My Video On Things To Do In Memphis

-Top Things To Do In Memphis
+Top Things To Do In Memphis This Weekend

 Day 1 In Memphis